Firefighting in the United States: Ranks and insignia

 Rank insignia of professional American firefighters.

 Additional ranks outside the normal chain may exist; sergeants, majors, and inspectors are other ranks used by some departments.
-According to the 1986 Anchorage Fire Department Explorer Handbook, Anchorage Fire Department used a single gold bugle for inspectors, and both single silver bugle and single gold bar for lieutenants, depending upon assignment.
+According to the 1986 Anchorage Fire Department Explorer Handbook, the Anchorage Fire Department used a single gold bugle for inspectors and, depending on assignment, either a single silver bugle or a single gold bar for lieutenants.

-Many fire departments use cuff stripes as well as bugles or military style insignia on their dress uniforms.
-Typically, they are the same in number and color as the bugles / stars worn, but variations exist.
+Many fire departments use cuff stripes, bugles, or military-style insignia on their dress uniforms.
+Typically, they match the number and color of the bugles/stars worn, but variations exist.

-Many departments also frequently display seniority Service stripes (hash marks) on the lower left sleeve of a dress uniform jacket, or sometimes long-sleeved uniform shirts, with years of service varying greatly between individual departments (each stripe typically represents anywhere from 2–5 years of service).
+Many departments also frequently display seniority service stripes (hash marks) on the lower-left sleeve of a dress uniform jacket, or sometimes on long-sleeved uniform shirts, with years of service varying greatly between departments (each stripe typically represents 2–5 years of service).

+Firefighter unions

+Professional firefighter unions began forming in the late 19th and early 20th centuries to address poor working conditions and minimal safety protections.
+Early organizing efforts frequently faced severe political pushback and anti-union legislation.
+In 1918, the International Association of Fire Fighters was established in Washington, D.C., which united dozens of local chapters across the United States and Canada.
+Various state-based unions have also seen success, notably the New Jersey Firefighters Mutual Benevolent Association.